Bloom: Designing for LLM-Augmented Behavior Change Interactions: Bloom: System Overview

 \section{Bloom: System Overview}

-Bloom is an iOS application designed for multi‑week PA support that integrates an LLM coaching agent (Beebo) with UI-based behavior change interactions.
-In this section, we describe the Bloom system, including the Active Choices program and Bloom's behavior change interactions, system architecture, LLM coaching agent, and safety filters.
-Bloom's user interface is shown in Figures \ref{fig:teaser} and \ref{fig:additional-screens} and our system architecture is shown in Figure \ref{fig:system}.
+Bloom is an iOS application designed for multi-week PA support that integrates an LLM coaching agent (Beebo) with established behavior change interactions.
+In this section, we describe the Bloom system, including the Active Choices program, Bloom's behavior change interactions, system architecture, LLM coaching agent, and safety filters.
+Bloom's user interface is shown in Figures~\ref{fig:teaser}~\&~\ref{fig:additional-screens} and our system architecture is shown in Figure \ref{fig:system}.
 Our code is publicly available at \url{https://github.com/StanfordHCI/Bloom}.